gvlokesh/Classification/Cricket_ground/Readme.txt

 Classification using  Naive Bayes,SVM (RBF kernel) and Logistic  classification algorithms.

-Libraries used: Numpy,Scipy,Matplotlib  and Sklearn
+Libraries used: Numpy,Scipy,Matplotlib  and Sklearn.